-Tumbling colored glass: some tips on sourcing:
+Tumbling colored glass: some tips on sourcing

 Red, purple, orange, and aqua sea glass are all very rare to find on beaches as real sea glass.
 It turns out, manufacturing these colors in a rock tumbler is difficult as well!
-During the height of my sea glass making phase, I scoured thrift stores, recycling centers, and garage sales for colored glass.
+During the height of my sea glass-making phase, I scoured thrift stores, recycling centers, and garage sales for colored glass.
 Red, purple, yellow, green, and all other colors of decorative glass were easy to find and I was excited to turn them into colored sea glass – but that’s when I got my surprise…

-It turns out, much of the “colored glass” that is used in decorative vases, drinkware, and figurines is given its color by a pigmented coating on the outside of the glass.
+It turns out, much of the “colored glass” that is used in decorative vases, drinkware, and figurines is colored by a pigmented coating on the outside of the glass.
 As soon as these colored glasses are broken, you can see the color variation from the surface to the inside of the glass.
 Once placed in a tumbler, the carbide grit quickly scours all the pigment off the surface of the glass, leaving plain white sea glass behind in the tumbler.